 Apply a lotion with a calming scent

 I got sent the Lush Sleepy Body Lotion and pretty much learned that this stuff is like crack to me.
-The light scent of Lavender, Tonka, and Cocoa Butter creates my perfect relaxing body lotion.
+The light scent of lavender, tonka, and cocoa butter creates a perfect relaxing body lotion.
 I’ve made it a ritual of mine to slather this stuff all over my body before bed to give myself the most relaxed, deep, aromatherapy sleep ever.
-It’s got to be called Sleepy for a reason!
+It’s definitely called Sleepy for a reason!
 If there was a candle in this scent I would have it burning constantly.

-The lotion consistency is super creamy and is quite a bit of a heavier moisturizer so I wouldn’t recommend applying this right before I put on pants or go out.
+The lotion consistency is super creamy and is a heavier moisturizer so I wouldn’t recommend applying this right before putting on clothes or going out.
 But for an at-home body lotion, this is the puuuurfect product.

 Running Your Wrists Under Cold Water

-That’s one is something I saw in a TV show and decided to try one day when I was all out of options.
-It’s definitely the weirdest one out of the bunch, but was actually very effective.
+This is one that I saw on a TV show and decided to try one day when I was all out of options.
+It’s definitely the weirdest one out of the bunch but was actually very effective.
 All you do for this is one is: